jaswanth3233/Villanova_IoT_2022/LWM2M TESTING/Interface testing.md

         cd ~/esp/esp-idf/examples/get-started/blink
         idf.py menuconfig

--> Here follow the steps to change the configurations
+-> Follow the below steps to change the configurations

         i. navigate to the "Example Configuration" and hit enter ii. there are two settings Blink GPIO number and Blink Perion in ms